 "Close collaboration between maritime stakeholders is fundamental in ensuring an inclusive transitioning of the global maritime industry into a more efficient digital future," said Mr Tan Suan Jow, Dean of the Maritime and Port Authority of Singapore (MPA) Academy.

 "Having successfully implemented digitalPORT@SG™ - our national MSW - , Singapore stands ready to do our part, and we look forward to partnering an IMO Member State on this meaningful journey."

-IMO has invited Member States with an identified medium-sized port to submit their expressions of interest by 30 April 2021, in order to participate in the SWiFT Project.
-Further information is contained in Circular Letter No.4391.
+(Updated as at 29 April 2021) IMO has invited Member States with an identified medium-sized port to submit their expressions of interest by 31 May 2021, in order to participate in the SWiFT Project.
+Further information is contained in Circular Letter No.4391/Add.1.